 - discloses the information to any other person, except where the disclosure is made in the normal course of employment, a profession, or duties.7

-MAR also requires persons professionally arranging and executing transactions in financial instruments to report STORS whether they are regulated or unregulated firms.9 This includes buy-side firms, such as asset management firms, as well as firms professionally engaged in trading on their own account.
-It can also include non-financial firms that, in addition to the production of goods and/or services, trade on their own account in financial instruments as part of their business activities.
+UK MAR also requires persons professionally arranging and executing transactions in financial instruments to report STORS whether they are regulated or unregulated firms.9 This includes buy-side firms, such as asset management firms, firms professionally engaged in trading on their own account, as well as investment firms providing direct electronic access (DEA providers) with respect to their DEA clients’ trading activity.10 It can also include non-financial firms that, in addition to the production of goods and/or services, trade on their own account in financial instruments as part of their business activities.
 For more, see Question 6.1 of the ESMA Questions and Answers on the Market Abuse Regulation, available here.

 For more on effective insider dealing compliance programs, see here.